Last Updated on July 15, 2021 by Charles Wilson

 If you’re new to this, every single inch counts in this line of work.
-The more the room, you can get more projects done.
+The more the room, you can get more projects are done.

 Yes, it makes a huge difference.
 However, this is not the only reason for it to be one of the best mini metal lathes for newbies.

 Apart from its size, this model shines in all departments.
-It has quality construction, lasts longer than normal mini-metal lathe machines, and most importantly, it delivers results with excellent precision.
+It has quality construction, lasts longer than normal mini-metal lathe machines, and most importantly, delivers results with excellent precision.